24 Apr 2024

 Phase center of antennas

 A non-trivial varying term is the distance between the antennas.
 Antennas are often big enough compared to the wavelength to forbid the use of a random point to calculate the phase shift from the distance.
 The right point to take is the phase center, which is the center of the spherical wavefronts at infinity.
-The phase center depends on the direction, but most importantly for group delay calculations, it depends on frequency1.
+The phase center depends on the direction, but most importantly for group delay calculations, it depends on frequency.

 The group delay formula can be rewritten taking this into account: